librato/watchconf/README.md

 # Example Usage

 At Librato we're using [Zookeeper](http://zookeeper.apache.org/) to store configuration that we want to update on the fly and have watchconf notify our service.
-One place it's particularly useful is controlling the Kafka producers in our streaming teir.
+One place it's particularly useful is controlling the Kafka producers in our streaming tier.
 Let's say we're storing our configuration in JSON in a znode named `/services/kafka/config`.
 First we need to create a POJO representation of our config, in this case we have one named ```KafkaConfig```.
 ```java
 public class KafkaConfig {
     public List<Broker> defaultBrokers;